Workers Revolutionary Party (UK): Workers Revolutionary Party 1973-

-The WRP met with Libyan officials in 1977 and issued a joint statement, opposing Zionism, U.S. imperialism and Anwar Sadat.
-There were immediate suggestions that this statement might be linked to Libyan funding for the party's newspaper, News Line.
-Close links continued, with party members regularly speaking at official events in Libya.
-In 1981, The Sunday Telegraph alleged that News Line was financed by money from Muammar al-Gaddafi's government.
-In 1983, The Money Programme made similar claims, which were repeated by the Socialist Organiser newspaper.
-While the WRP initially chose to sue, it quickly abandoned the case.
+On 20 March 1983, The Money Programme made similar claims and claimed that the WRP had received £1.5 million from the Gaddafi government.
+Sean Matgamna wrote in the Socialist Organiser newspaper that while the programming was "both shallow and under-researched", the WRP should be investigated by the labour movement to determine if the WRP was being funded by the Libyan government or others like Saddam Hussein.

 When, a little later, the WRP disintegrated, an investigation was carried out by the leadership of the ICFI, with the support of Mike Banda and Cliff Slaughter, leading figures in the WRP.
 The report concluded that the WRP had collected information for Libyan Intelligence.
 As printed by Solidarity, the report claimed £1,075,163 had been received by the group from Libya and several Middle Eastern governments, between 1977 and 1983.
 While only a small proportion of this is alleged to have come from Saddam Hussein's Iraqi government, it draws particular attention to photographs which it claims WRP members were instructed to take of demonstrations of opponents of Saddam Hussein, and it states that those photos were later handed to the Iraqi embassy.
 Dave Bruce, who oversaw the printing press, claims that income from Libya mostly covered the cost of raw materials for printing work for them, including copies of The Green Book, and that the party could otherwise cover its own costs.

 The group also set up youth training centers in various deprived communities across Britain.
 Liberal Party MP David Alton claimed in Parliament that youths were being taught anti-police methods at the centres, and when he repeated the allegations outside Parliament was sued by the WRP.

+At the meeting of the 7th WRP Congress, held in December 1984, the WRP stated the situation as pre-revolutionary, but warned that the Thatcher government (characterised as a Bonapartist dictatorship) could become a military dictatorship.
+The 1984–1985 miners' strike massively hurt the party's membership due to lack of expected results.